Zymbit-Docs/docs/content/bootware/zbcli/update/index.md

 Requires superuser privilege.

-Utility to perform Bootware® updates; re-partitions and loads images into the Active, Backup or Both partitions
+Utility to perform Bootware updates; re-partitions and loads images into the Active, Backup or Both partitions

 ### Usage